bagisto/bagisto-docs/src/theme-development/theme-sections.md

 ::: warning Sections belong to a theme and a channel Stored sections are keyed by theme code.
-Removing a type from a theme's list does not delete sections already created with it; they simply can no longer be added.
+Removing a type from a theme's list does not delete sections already created with it; they can no longer be added.
 Renaming a code orphans the existing rows.
 :::